πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 Responses

-The task list the form's responses are added to.
+The task list where submissions from the form are created.

 Total responses